mvstermind/wacky/README.md

-# **Wacky** ⏰📂 - The Goofy Go File!
+# **Wacky** ⏰📂 - The File Watcher!

-Welcome to **Wacky**—the Go-powered, file-watching wizardry that keeps an eye on your project’s files and runs your specified command faster than you can say “spaghetti code”!
-Whether you're tweaking some code or adding random print statements (don’t lie, we all do it), Wacky Watcher’s got your back. 😎
+Welcome to **Wacky** the Go-powered, file-watching wizardry that keeps an eye on your project’s files and runs your specified command faster than you can say “spaghetti code”!
+Whether you're tweaking some code or adding random print statements (don’t lie, we all do it), Wacky got your back. 😎

 ## **Features** 🎉